-- Teams split up the whole task in digestable chunks.
+- Teams split up the whole task in digestible chunks.

 - Teams collect information to test the software.

-- Teams create materials for domain experts to e.g. check for security, safety or regulatory compliance.
+- Teams create materials for experts to e.g. check for security, safety or regulatory compliance.

 - Teams keep the knowledge about the why and what alive through-out the software’s life.

 - Teams create information to offer a fix priced development contract and especially to accept the software in the end.